ernest-bruce/human-internet/humanity/humanity.md

 · also, in many cases and at [many levels][when_google_comes_to_town] these companies treat their customers as testers of their products and initiatives, putting customer data at risk and costing their customers significantly in wasted investment and unrealized value
 · some of these companies, like Facebook, have [behaved criminally](https://www.nytimes.com/2019/03/13/technology/facebook-data-deals-investigation.html "The New York Times: Facebook’s Data Deals Are Under Criminal Investigation")
 · and, even after many perfunctory apologies, they continue to misbehave
-· that may be the reason behind young people’s [growing disdain](https://www.marketplace.org/2019/03/06/tech/exclusive-look-numbers-showing-users-leaving-facebook-by-the-millions "Marketplace: U.S. users are leaving Facebook by the millions, Edison Research says") for the Facebook brand

 ---
-humanity needs a better foundation, a better internet, one that guarantees verifiable identity, reliable privacy, and strong security, so that the companies who operate on it but still fail to protect people’s identity and data—due to negligence, incompetence, or criminality—can be admonished or punished appropriately
+humanity needs a better internet, one that guarantees verifiable identity, strong privacy, and reliable security, so that the companies who operate in it but still fail to protect people’s identity and data—due to negligence, incompetence, or criminality—can be admonished or punished appropriately
 · new, powerful and influential entities are being formed all the time, including [travel and lodging specialists](https://qz.com/1567574/airbnb-is-buying-hoteltonight "Quartz: Airbnb is buying into the hotel industry by acquiring HotelTonight"), [entertainment powerhouses](https://www.nytimes.com/2019/03/20/business/media/walt-disney-21st-century-fox-deal.html "The New York Times: Disney Moves From Behemoth to Colossus With Closing of Fox Deal"), and [media conglomerates](https://www.businessinsider.com/att-time-warner-acquisition-what-it-will-own-2018-6 "Business Insider: Here's everything AT&T will own after it buys Time Warner")

-· in addition to the assets, expertise, and reach entities acquire to improve their business prospects, they obtain control over the personal·data of large numbers of individuals, and the business·data of business·entities who rely on them to carry-out their missions
+in addition to the assets, expertise, and reach entities acquire to improve their business prospects, they obtain control over the personal·data of large numbers of individuals, and the business·data of business·entities who rely on them to carry-out their missions

-**[Airbnb,][Airbnb]** with its purchase of **[HotelTonight,][HotelTonight]** may gain access to the locations and travel plans of HotelTonight’s human customers, which would help Airbnb, but may be detrimental to the privacy and security of HotelTonight’s customers
+· **[Airbnb,][Airbnb]** with its purchase of **[HotelTonight,][HotelTonight]** may gain access to the locations and travel plans of HotelTonight’s human customers, which would help Airbnb, but may be detrimental to the privacy and security of HotelTonight’s customers
 · control over more personal·information may help Airbnb grow its business and make it more attractive to investors
 · however, while HotelTonight appears to [respect](https://build.hoteltonight.com/handle-with-care-using-data-responsibly-9a0e6bcc5710) their human·customer’s data, Airbnb’s track record in that respect is [not great](https://www.theverge.com/2017/4/14/15308736/airbnb-multi-device-authentication-security-hackers "The Verge: Airbnb adds new security measures to prevent"), which makes the new entity’s effectiveness at keeping personal·information secure an unknown quantity
 · therefore, after the merger, the security of the personal·data under HotelTonight’s control may be diminished in the newly·formed entity
 · this situation does not instill confidence in the security of the expanded collection of personal·data under the control of the new entity

 HotelTonight’s human·customers were not consulted about the new entity’s use of their personal·information, which includes payment·information
-· but it did not need to so because those customers agreed that HotelTonight could share their information with potential buyers and investors on its [privacy policy:](https://www.hoteltonight.com/terms-of-use/privacy-policy "HotelTonight Privacy Policy")
+· but it did not need to do so because those customers agreed that HotelTonight could share their information with potential buyers and investors on its [privacy policy:](https://www.hoteltonight.com/terms-of-use/privacy-policy "HotelTonight Privacy Policy")

 > With whom do we share your personal information?
 > ...
 > Potential buyers or investors - In the unlikely event that we wished to sell our business, we may need to share your personal information with a potential buyer or an investor.

 &nbsp;